marcushio/FireAgents/QUESTIONS.md

 Does this mean our testers will have config files that specify more than one station?

 Can we assume the config file specifieds a CONNECTED graph?

     Yes but document it.

  How do we indicate concurrency in diagram?

  Little red triangles for all active objects

+ __Size of Graph__
+ what are the biggest coordinates we can expect.